k4yt3x/video2x/README.md

 ## Setup Script (November 29, 2018)

 - Added setup script.
 Now you can install dependencies and generate video2x configuraiton automatically by running the `video2x_setup.py` script.

-## 2.1.6 (November 26, 2018)

-- Restored the option to define a factor which the will be upscaled by, which is suggested by @wuast94 .

 ## Description